Nuseirat rescue and massacre: Casualties

-Hamas spokesman Abu Obaida stated the operation resulted in the deaths of several other Israeli hostages, including one with US citizenship, IDF spokesman Peter Lerner dismissed the claim.
+Obaida stated the operation resulted in the deaths of several other Israeli hostages, including one with US citizenship, IDF spokesman Peter Lerner dismissed the claim.
 The day after the operation, Hamas's armed wing uploaded a video to its Telegram channel appearing to show corpses of three hostages that were reportedly killed during the rescue operation.
 The faces of the corpses were obscured to prevent identification.